 Home, Tradition, and Sacred Spaces

-- Removing shoes before entering homes and certain buildings
+- Removing shoes before entering homes, certain restaurants, or temples

-These customs reflect a deeper cultural value placed on preserving space, cleanliness, and harmony.
+These habits reflect a deep cultural value placed on preserving space, harmony, and respect for others.

 Food Culture and Dining Etiquette

-- Meals are often served with seasonal emphasis
+- Meals often highlight seasonal ingredients and aesthetics

-- Convenience stores offer high-quality everyday food options
+- Convenience stores offer high-quality everyday food for practical and quick options

-- Restaurants may have specific ordering systems or etiquette
+- Restaurants may have specific ordering systems or formalities that vary by location

 The Rhythm of Daily Life